m-jmc/BERT-AITA-Classification/README.md

 Used here for classification of Reddit AITA (“Am I the Asshole?”) questions and their resulting user voted outcomes.
 Described as *A catharsis for the frustrated moral philosopher in all of us, and a place to finally find out if you were wrong in an argument that's been bothering you.
 Tell us about any non-violent conflict you have experienced; give us both sides of the story, and find out if you're right, or you're the asshole.* AITA invites users to post their questions and receive the wisdom of the masses who “vote” on outcomes including “Not the Asshole” and “You’re the Asshole” (NTA and YTA respectively).
 <br>
 <br>
 The top voted responses (excluding “update”, “meta” or moderator posts) serve as the label target for the BERT classification task.
-In summary, classification accuracy of 67% is achieved after 12 epochs using a single local GPU (RTX 2060 Super) limiting sequence length to 16, and batch size of 32.
+In summary, classification accuracy of 67% is achieved on the training set after 12 epochs using a single local GPU (RTX 2060 Super) limiting sequence length to 16, and batch size of 32.
 <br>
 <br>
 <img src="Learning_Curve.png" alt="drawing" width="600" height="600"/>